 How to Apply

-Please note, applicants will be permitted 5 working days after the deadline of 31st March to upload all prescribed supporting documentation to the online application system via the TCD website.
+Please note, applicants will be permitted 5 working days after the deadline to upload all prescribed supporting documentation to the online application system via the TCD website.
 Applications that are incomplete or missing any supporting documents after 5 working days will not be rejected but it should be noted that precedence when allocating places on the course will be afforded to those applicants who submitted in entirety on time.
 Please note that all documents must be supplied and conditions of offer met by July 31st or any offer made will expire.

 Please consult information about eligibility for admission as an EU/Non-EU student and note that EU applicants must satisfy specific requirements to be deemed eligible for EU fee status.